- Find a Trail

+At the southern terminal, the trail meets the Old Roundhouse trail at the Elma Welcome Center, which features a coveredd bridge, picnic area and parking on Elm St & Busti Ave.
 To reach the Elma Trailhead and Welcome Center from US 63, head west on 185th St., and go 5.9 miles.
 Continue onto IA 272/Grove St. for 1 mile, and then turn left onto Busti Ave.
 After 0.3 mile, turn right onto Elm St. The parking lot will be immediately to your left in front of the welcome center and an arch for the trail that says Old Roundhouse Trail.

 The closest dedicated parking for the northern endpoint is in McIntire.
 To reach the parking area from IA 9, head north onto Walnut Ave., and go 4.7 miles.
 Continue on First St. for about 0.6 mile.
 Turn left onto Main St. in McIntire, go one block, and look for parking on your right along the block before reaching Third St.